joeax/vibespec/vibespec-instructions.md

 When the application type is `api` or the software includes a backend, or otherwise incorporates a database, this section describes the database design, including schema, tables, and relationships.

 #### Implementation
 This section describes the concrete implementation details, the "how" of the software system.
 It can include details about the specific code artifacts used in the implementation.
-Include this section if you want to steer the exact implementation details that the LLM will use to generate code.
+When included, use this section to steer the exact implementation details.
+When missing or incomplete, use your best judgement and best practices to implement the system according to the vibespec.

 ##### Subsections
 Each subsection describes a specific code artifact of the implementation, such as Classes, Interfaces, Types, Functions, or Modules or more.
+They may include exact file names like `Component.tsx` or just the artifact name like `IComponent`.

 #### Testing (or Tests)
 This section describes the testing strategy for the software system, including unit tests, integration tests, and end-to-end tests.